It seems most people are self-publishing. With the limited traditional publishing opportunities, it only makes sense.

 2. It’s most often not a slam-dunk.

-I’ve had a couple of clients approach me saying they want a book that Disney will want to turn into a movie.
-I laugh to myself because so do I. After I find the humor in it, I tell those clients that there are no guarantees in books.
+I’ve had a couple of clients approach me, saying they want a book that Disney will want to turn into a movie.
+I’d love Disney to pick up my book, too.
+After I find the humor in it, I tell those clients that there are no guarantees in books.

 You must have realistic expectations when self-publishing.
 The market is flooded with books.
-It’s true that some books take off, but this is not the norm.
+While some books do take off, this is not the norm.
 Again, be realistic.

 The best thing you can do is create a book you can be proud of and learn how to market it.
 The first part of book marketing is creating an author platform.